idbrii/unity-vimeditor/README.md

 # unity-vimeditor
 Add vim to the Unity's External Tools section in Preferences so all your files open in gvim.

+## Verified

+I've tested it on multiple platforms:

-Tested on macOS with MacVim installed via brew.
+* On macOS with MacVim installed via brew.
+* On Windows with Gvim installed via scoop (vim-nightly).

 ## Installation